How to Build a Garden Fence to Keep Animals Out

 A sturdy fence creates a physical barrier that most critters simply can’t bypass.
 It establishes clear boundaries, protecting your delicate seedlings and ripening vegetables from being trampled, nibbled, or completely devoured.
 It’s your garden’s personal security guard, working 24/7.
 This isn't just about stopping pests; it's about creating a sanctuary where your plants can thrive without stress.
 For an all-in-one solution, our Animal Barrier Gardens combine the benefits of a raised bed with integrated fencing, creating a fortress for your plants from the start.
 A well-built fence not only saves your harvest but also prevents the frustration of seeing your efforts go to waste.
 Before you can build the perfect defense, you first need to know who you’re up against and what kind of trouble they can cause.

-Identify Common Garden Pests
+Identifying Common Garden Intruders

 The first step in protecting your garden is to identify the intruders.
 Your strategy for keeping out a six-foot-tall deer will be very different from one for a ground-level woodchuck.
 Common garden pests include deer, rabbits, squirrels, raccoons, woodchucks (or groundhogs), and even curious neighborhood dogs.
 Look for clues like hoof prints, chewed stems with a clean, 45-degree angle (a classic sign of rabbits), or mounds of dirt near burrow entrances.
 Knowing which animals are visiting your garden will help you choose the right fence height, mesh size, and reinforcement tactics to effectively keep them out.